xDaryamo/puccini/README.md

 ----------

 Clout processor for JavaScript.
 Executes existing JavaScript in a Clout file.
-For example, it can execute the Kubernetes spec generation code inserted by **puccini-tosca**, as well as TOSCA functions and value constraints.
+For example, it can execute the Kubernetes specification generation code inserted by **puccini-tosca**, as well as TOSCA functions and value constraints.

 Also supported are implementation-specific JavaScript "plugins" that allow you to extend existing